haothitran/posts/_posts/2014-05-07-systemic-problems.md

 It is not always your fault.

-Sometimes things are just out of your immediate control.
+Sometimes things are out of your immediate control.

 And sometimes you can't do anything about it.

-Feels bad, man.